Per Deer Park's Municipal Code 50.03, only leaves, branches and sticks are permitted to be burned during 2 periods a year:

 Never add brush that is green or wet.
 It will reduce the efficiency of the fire and produce thick smoke.

-Never burn on dry, windy days when winds are greater than 15 mph.
+Never burn on dry, windy days when winds are greater than 15 miles per hour (mph).

 Put debris in several small piles instead of 1 large one.